drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L04/slides.md

 ## Summary

+### Online Analytical Processing (OLAP)
-**Online Analytical Processing (OLAP)** is a powerful approach to data analysis that enables users to interactively explore and analyze large datasets.
+OLAP is a powerful approach to data analysis that enables users to interactively explore and analyze large datasets.

+### OLAP cubes
-**OLAP cubes**, while once the gold standard for OLAP, have seen a decline in popularity due to their complexity and the rise of more flexible data architectures.
+While once the gold standard for OLAP, have seen a decline in popularity due to their complexity and the rise of more flexible data architectures.

+### Columnar databases
-**Columnar databases** have emerged as a key technology for OLAP, providing faster query performance and better compression.
+Columnar databases have emerged as a key technology for OLAP, providing faster query performance and better compression.

 <!--s-->